yhayat1/python-labs/Cloud-Automation/AWS/LAB07-DynamoDB-Table-Automation/README.md

 By the end of this lab, you will:
 - Understand how to use boto3 to interact with DynamoDB
-- Learn to create and manage DynamoDB tables programmatically
+- Create and manage DynamoDB tables programmatically
 - Implement basic CRUD operations for DynamoDB items
-- Practice handling AWS SDK exceptions
+- Handle AWS SDK exceptions properly
 - Learn about DynamoDB's data model and indexing
+- Gain practical experience with NoSQL database operations in the cloud

 ---

 ## 🧰 Prerequisites

-- AWS account with appropriate permissions
+- AWS account with appropriate permissions for DynamoDB
 - Python 3.8+ installed
 - AWS CLI configured with appropriate credentials
+- Basic understanding of NoSQL database concepts

 ---